A hybrid physics-informed neural network based multiscale solver as a partial differential equation constrained optimization problem: Introduction

+PINNs find numerous applications in multiscale systems and material design (see, e.g., \cite{chen2020physics, diao2023solving, lu2021physics, zhang2022analyses}).
+Some NN-based homogenization techniques \cite{arbabi2020linking, han2023neural, kropfl2023neural}, including PINN-based approaches \cite{leung2022nh, park2022physics}, have also been proposed.
+Besides, it is worth noting that decades of research in multiscale modelling have yielded powerful methods for obtaining surrogates at the coarse scale (see, e.g., \cite{abdulle2012heterogeneous, efendiev2013generalized, iliev2011variational, maalqvist2014localization, weinan2003heterogeneous}).
+In our application section, we utilize the upscaling method \cite{farmer2002upscaling, wu2002analysis} for numerical homogenization, facilitating the transition from fine-scale to coarse-scale domains via our parametrization $\mathcal{L}\big[u_{\boldsymbol{\theta},n}\big]$.
+However, despite sharing a similar application context with the aforementioned works, our focus here lies in enhancing PINN approximation for fine-scale problems by integrating it with numerical coarse-scale solvers using multiscale modelling techniques.
+The resulting hybrid coarse-coarse scale approximation is a byproduct of the neural network approximation on a fine scale and the chosen multiscale coupling, leading to the related \textit{upscaling consistency} concept.

-The rest of the paper is organized as follows.
+The paper is organized as follows.
 In Section~\ref{Section 2}, we introduce an abstract framework for our learning-informed optimization problem.
-We recall specific details regarding physics-informed neural networks and introduce a compression operator.
-This operator aids in embedding information on weak convergence into our loss function and we analyze its properties.
-Subsequently, we delve into the study of the optimization problem \eqref{learning-informed problem} from a mathematical standpoint.
-Furthermore, we propose a discretization approach along with a numerical algorithm for its solution.
-Section~\ref{Section 3} presents a numerical homogenization technique based on averaging.
-We then employ our abstract framework to integrate the corresponding upscaling process into the learning-informed PDE-constrained optimization setting.
-To illustrate this, we consider the heat transfer problem with oscillating coefficients.
-We implement our computational algorithm for the 1D heat transfer problem and present according numerical results
+We recall specific details on physics-informed neural networks and introduce a compression operator, which embeds information on weak convergence into our loss function.
+Then, we derive the related upscaling consistency result.
+In Section~\ref{Section 3}, we fit \eqref{learning-informed problem} into a function space framework and propose a numerical algorithm for its solution.
+Section~\ref{Section 4} presents an upscaling technique for numerical homogenization.
+We then integrate the upscaling lift into the learning-informed PDE-constrained optimization setting and apply it to the heat transfer problem with oscillating coefficients.